The Gunpowder Trail

 Oniatta cuts a striking figure as Lina in her cropped hair and designer clothes, marrying feline charm with world-weary cynicism.
 Her accent itself is modulated perfectly; Oniatta's clipped anglophone tones are a world apart from the coarse Malay which she employs to portray the role of an intimidating police inspector.

 Natasha Thangamany, in her professional debut, is rather wooden in comparison.
-Of course, this is only to be expected from a newcomer and one playing a more passive character like Alia.
-Yet, her speeches seem rather forced and it is difficult to imagine her playing a lascivious Caucasian man with very little change in her mannerisms.
+Of course, she plays more a passive character and tends to be overshadowed.
+Yet, her speeches itself seem rather forced and it is difficult to imagine her playing a lascivious Caucasian man with very little change in her mannerisms.
 The fact remains that in a two-hander, there is very little room to hide one's inexperience.

 Even at her most callous, it is difficult to paint Lina as a terrible mother; by giving her daughter up for 12 years and letting her be raised by her grandparents, she allows Alia to be brought up in a home full of warmth and religion, a home which she herself had been brought up in.
 As she drops Alia off at school, Lina reminds her daughter to say her prayers and silently breaks down in the car before driving away.
 We sense that deep inside Lina, there is a good mother who wants the best for her daughter and Oniatta's strength lies in being able to draw out the tenderness buried underneath her cold corporate shell.